lady-h-world/My_Garden/reading_pages/Crystal_Ball/dimensional_reduction4.md

 ### UMAP

-UMAP (Uniform Manifold Approximation and Projection) is a dimensional reduction method that considers both local and global structures when it's trying to reduce data dimensions.
-To preserving the local structures, it builds a neighborhood graph by considering the varying distances between different densities, local connectivity with different levels of certainties, and the edge weights between connected points.
-When projecting the data to a lower dimensional space, it uses global euclidean distance to control the minimum spread of points, and looking for optimal edge weights that can minimize the cross entropy through stochastic gradient descent.
-For more details, [check here][1].
+UMAP (Uniform Manifold Approximation and Projection) is a dimensional reduction method that considers both local and global structures.
+To give a brief summary of how does UMAP work:
+1. <b>Construct a Neighborhood Graph</b>: For each data point, identify its nearest neighbors based on a distance metric (such as Euclidean distance).
+UMAP uses a local neighborhood approach, meaning it considers only a fixed number of nearest neighbors for each point.
+2. <b>Fuzzy-Simplicial Set Approximation</b>: Convert the nearest neighbors graph into a fuzzy representation of a simplicial set.
+This involves determining the likelihood of each pair of data points being connected by an edge in the low-dimensional representation.
+3. <b>Optimize Low-Dimensional Embedding</b>: Optimize the low-dimensional representation of the data by minimizing the mismatch between the fuzzy-simplicial set in the original data space and the low-dimensional space.
+This optimization is achieved through stochastic gradient descent.
+4. <b>Preserve Global and Local Structure</b>: Local structure is preserved by ensuring that nearby points in the original space remain close in the low-dimensional space.
+Global structure is preserved by maintaining the broader connectivity patterns in the data.

+To understand more details of UMAP, check [here][1].

 Meanwhile, UMAP supports both unsupervised and supervised dimensional reduction!
 Look at the code below, the only difference is in `fit_transform()` function: